Creating Your Dental Logo? 14 Tips to Create The Best Logo Possible

-What is the best color for a dental logo?
+What are the best colors for a dental logo?
 Well, far be it from me to say what is 'best' for you, but consider the fact that blue is a calming color, which is why many healthcare and dental practices use it on their logos.
 But if too many other dental practices in your area had the same idea, then your logo won’t stand out.

 Using a tooth for a dental logo is one of the biggest cliches in the logo design industry (not dentistry alone), at the same time, it is what most dentists choose to go with.

 Remember, your logo needs to remain trustworthy.
 Don’t design something so outlandish that it scares potential patients away.

 Chad J. Barney DMD’s logo is one we designed that really didn’t follow what you’d traditionally expect from a dental logo.
 But it was still impactful, stood out from others, and served its purpose: